 If the wound edge becomes red, oozy and/or painful please contact the ward that you were admitted to for your surgery.
-You will be asked to come into the hospital for a physical review to assess which antibiotics you might need.
+You will be asked to come into the hospital for a physical review to assess if you need antibiotics and which you might need.
 Please do not attend your local GP Practice for a review of your wound if you believe it to be infected.